bestfitting/kaggle/gandogs/README.md

 **How to run:**
 <br>
-1.confige data dir according to you local setting
+1.confige data dir according to you local setting<br>
-1.1 dog_preprocess.py  line 14 and line 15:
+1.1 dog_preprocess.py  line 14 and line 15 <br>
 1.2 utils.py line 542
 <br>
 2. Run the following script to save dogs with same type to dir accordingly.: